-Exploring Plasticizers: Their Role, Uses, and Health Impacts
+Understanding Plasticizers: Their Functions and Effects on Health

 Plasticizers are not plastics themselves but are additives used to enhance the flexibility and durability of plastic products.
 These chemical compounds are incorporated into polymers to make the materials more pliable and workable.
 The primary role of plasticizers is to intervene in the polymer matrix, spacing out the polymer chains and decreasing the intermolecular forces, allowing the chains more freedom to move.
 This alteration in the structure grants the plastic enhanced flexibility and softness.